 Judge O’Malley dissented in part and would have found that the initial imaging of source media and the extraction of metadata are not recoverable costs because they were more akin to “gathering” documents as a “prelude to duplication,” not “making copies.”

-Ms. Fuller represents pharmaceutical and high tech clients in Hatch-Waxman and patent litigation nationwide.
-Her cases have encompassed a wide range of technology, including pharmaceuticals, video coding, backup and recovery software, GPS technology, medical software, network...
+Ms. Fuller represents pharmaceutical and high tech clients in patent litigation nationwide.
+Her cases have encompassed a wide range of technology, including pharmaceuticals, video coding, backup and recovery software, GPS technology, medical software, network security software,...